 Using archival, light-level sensing geolocator devices (i.e., Global Location Sensing [gls] tags) to track movements of adults.
 Gls tags record and store ambient light data, and from estimated day length and local time of midday we can determine approximate location.
 A successful Prince William Sound Science Center study used these devices on tufted puffins at Middleton Island in 2018, and Alaska Maritime National Wildlife Refuge also had success with using gls to track tufted puffins breeding on Aiktak Island during 2021-2022.

 Tufted puffins are faithful to their burrow locations, and will return to their nest sites from previous years.
-During the summer of 2023, biologists will work to recapture the 2022 tagged birds at their nests and retrieve the tags to access the information to spatially map winter puffin locations.
-Stay tuned for more information from the retrieved tags at both sites in the fall of 2023!
+During the summers of 2023-2025, biologists will work to recapture the tagged birds at their nests.
+Retrieving the tags is necessary to access their stored information, which will then allow Stoner to spatially map year-round puffin locations.
+Stay tuned for more information from the retrieved tags at both sites!

-An adult tufted puffin with a newly attached band and transmitter on its ankles.
+An adult tufted puffin with a newly attached gls tag on its leg.

 Why: